Dynamic duos: the building blocks of dimensional mechanics: The mechanics of space or time

 As illustrated in Fig.~\ref{fig5}a, the same formula can be applied all the way up to supernovae explosions~\cite{Reynolds2008,Asvarov2014}, which release energies on the order of $10^{44}$~J, and can extend their blast to a distance of at least $10^{19}$~m (i.e. over 300 parsecs).
 This gives a pressure of the interstellar medium of $E/\ell^3 \simeq 10^{44}/10^{19\times 3}\simeq 10^{-13}$ Pa, which is the right order of magnitude~\cite{Asvarov2014}.
 In regions of interstellar space with even smaller pressures, the supernova remnants can extend even further.

 The length $\ell_{\scaleto{E\Sigma}{4pt}}$ can also be used in situations far from explosions.
 For instance, in microscopic physics influenced by thermal effects, $E$ can be the thermal energy $E=k_B \Theta$, where $k_B$ is Boltzmann constant and $\Theta$ is the temperature.
 This Boltzmann constant conveniently allows to translate a temperature into an energy, incorporating thermodynamics into the realm of mechanics.
-In this context, the equation $\ell\simeq (E/\Sigma)^\frac{1}{3}$ is better known as $\Sigma \ell^3 \simeq k_B \Theta$, which is called the `ideal gas law', and is usually written as `$PV=nk_B T$', where $V/n\simeq \ell^3$ is the average volume associated to each microscopic constituent.
-This denomination is a bit misleading since this formula is not restricted to ideal gases but can be useful to connect (thermal) energy, pressure, and microscales, for a wide variety of materials.
-In some cases the stress $\Sigma$ can then be interpreted as an elastic modulus.
+In this context, the equation $\ell\simeq (E/\Sigma)^\frac{1}{3}$ is better known as $\Sigma \ell^3 \simeq k_B \Theta$, which is called the `ideal gas law', and is usually written as `$PV=nk_B T$', where $V/n\simeq \ell^3$ is the average volume associated to each microscopic constituent of concentration, \Maf{$n$ is the number of these constituents, and $P$, $V$ and $T$ are the symbols usually used for pressure, volume and temperature (note that we shall not use these notations in this review)}.
+This denomination is a bit misleading since this formula is not restricted to ideal gases but can be useful to connect (thermal) energy, pressure, and microscales, for a wide variety of materials. \Maf{For instance, in 1905, Einstein's theory of Brownian motion was developed with the postulate that the osmotic pressure due to dilute suspension of particles was analogous to that of molecular solutes~\cite{Einstein1905}.} In some cases the stress $\Sigma$ can then be interpreted as an elastic modulus.
 For instance, in polymer physics, $\ell_{\scaleto{E\Sigma}{4pt}}$ gives the typical `blob size'.
-Assuming room temperature ($E\simeq 10^{-21}$~J) and a modulus around $\Sigma\simeq 100$~Pa, which is typical for soft gels, then $\ell \simeq (E/\Sigma)^\frac{1}{3}\simeq 10$~nm, a scale characteristic of the biological frontier of physics~\cite{Phillips2006}.
+Assuming room temperature ($E\simeq \Maf{4}~10^{-21}$~J) and a modulus around $\Sigma\simeq 100$~Pa, which is typical for soft gels, then $\ell \simeq (E/\Sigma)^\frac{1}{3}\simeq \Maf{30}$~nm, a scale characteristic of the biological frontier of physics~\cite{Phillips2006}.
 Clearly, the same formula can underpin very different interpretations.
 Similar formulas have also been used to explain the size of cells, where the thermal energy is multiplied by the effective number of proteins in the cell~\cite{Guo2017,Xie2018,Adar2020}.